lauslim12-old/algostructdata/README.md

 If you have any ideas on how to improve the algorithms, feel free to submit a pull request.

 # License
-This repository has a MIT License (LICENSE.md).
+This repository has a MIT License.